 How Much PCSO-524 is In Omega XL?

-Omega XL is safe in healthy people.
-None of the human studies report any significant side effects from Lyprinol/Omega XL.
+None of the human studies report any significant side effects.
 Some studies have even noted no interaction with blood thinner medications, which is interesting since Omega XL contains low amounts of EPA and DHA, (natural blood thinners).
-Regardless, I feel it's smart to talk to a doctor/pharmacist first if you take blood thinner drugs.
+That said, here are some general considerations if taking this supplement.
+This list is not complete:

 As with all supplements not prescribed by your doctor:

 - Stop taking at least 2 weeks before having surgery

 - If you take blood thinner medications, speak to your doctor/pharmacist first

 - Speak to your doctor first if you are pregnant or breastfeeding

 - Speak to a qualified medical specialist if you take any medicines

 There is a report of a 76 year old woman who developed liver problems shortly after she started taking Lyprinol for arthritis.
 After she stopped taking Lyprinol, her condition improved.

 There is a report datelining how people with breast cancer and prostate cancer tolerated green-lipped mussel lipid extract.
 In this preliminary investigation, 17 people received 260 mg of the green-lipped mussel extract 2 times per day (510 mg total).
 While the extract was well tolerated in most people, 2 of the people in this trial developed liver problems.
 This doesn't prove Omega XL causes liver problems.
 For those with cancer, speak to your oncologists about the supplements you take.